Trans NIH

 Rockville, MD

 The Functional Genomics Laboratory (formerly, the RNAi Screening Facility) of the National Center for Advancing Translational Sciences (NCATS) assist investigators with all stages of project planning and execution, beginning with assay development through genome-wide siRNA screens, informatics/pathway analysis and rigorous follow-up.
 Genome-wide siRNA screens for human and mice are available.
 Also routinely included in screens are miRNA mimic and inhibitor libraries.
-Resources Screening Libraries Ambion Silencer Select Human Genome-Wide siRNA library targeting ~22,000 genes with three… [learn more]
+Resources: Screening Libraries Ambion Silencer Select Human Genome-Wide siRNA library targeting ~22,000 genes with th… [learn more]

 NCI Genetics Branch: OMICS Technology Facility